GallTech/rag-lab/README.md

 Each major pipeline script (e.g. chunking, embedding) includes a # version: tag and logs execution metadata when run with the --track flag.
 Logged metadata includes script version, Git commit hash, and relevant configuration parameters (e.g. chunk size, splitter type, embedding model).

-Each major component will have its own dedicated logging table in PostgreSQL to support analysis and reproducibility.
+Each major component will have its own dedicated run logging table in PostgreSQL to support analysis and reproducibility.
 External dependencies (e.g. embedding model, generation LLM) will be tracked manually.
+A basic reporting script queries the logs in PostgreSQL (chunking, embedding, retrieval, etc.), and outputs Markdown reports into my local Obsidian vault for this project.

 This system will allow me to correlate changes in pipeline configuration with performance outcomes.
 I have no idea yet how to do this in an efficient and meaningful manner.
-My current versioning strategy is an attempt to lay the groundwork for such an approach.
+I'll track progress using subjective metrics and attempt to isolate hard date such as Recall@k.
+My current configuration versioning work is an attempt to lay the groundwork for such an approach.

 | Category             | Parameter / Element                                     | Why It Matters                                                | Current Version |
 |----------------------|---------------------------------------------------------|----------------------------------------------------------------|-----------------|